-Coconut fully supports PEP 695 type parameter syntax (with the caveat that all type variables are invariant rather than inferred).
+Coconut fully supports Python 3.12 PEP 695 type parameter syntax on all Python versions.

 That includes type parameters for classes, data types, and all types of function definition.
 For different types of function definition, the type parameters always come in brackets right after the function name.
 Coconut's enhanced type annotation syntax is supported for all type parameter bounds.